cycloid-community-catalog/onboarding-stacks-cmp/stack-compute-azure-demo/README.md

 ## Usage

-1. Configure your Azure credentials
+1. Configure your Azure Subscription
 2. Set the required variables in your Cycloid project or directly in the Terraform configuration
 3. Deploy through Cycloid platform or using Terraform directly